-3. Naan bread pizzas – I discovered these a couple of years ago – and even better the kids can make their own and they are ready in minutes!
-Buy some mini naan or pitta breads, or puff pastry squares, and get the children to spread them with a tomato-based sauce (make your own and hide some veggies in it!) and then add whatever they would like – so ham, cheese, chicken, sausage and half cherry tomatoes – simply grill for a couple of minutes and serve.
+You can either buy a shop bought pizza base, or use puff pastry, naan breads or tortilla wraps.
+Get the children to spread them with a tomato-based sauce (make your own and hide some veggies in it!) and then add whatever they would like – so ham, cheese, chicken, sausage and half cherry tomatoes – simply grill for a couple of minutes and serve.

 You could also try jacket potato pirate boats – scoop out the potato and mash with cheese and re-fill – make a ‘mast’ with slices of bacon or sausage ‘oars’ on cocktail sticks and a ‘sea’

 Alternatively serve the food plain and provide the additions separately, and challenge the children to make their own funny creations.